 Questions similar to this have appeared in one form or another on the LBS application for several years, and this latest prompt highlights the adcom’s continued interest in gauging candidates’ knowledge of London Business School and ability to reflect on their fit with its MBA programs.
 Applicants should not only discuss the clubs and events in which they would like to participate, however, but also be certain to draw connections between these involvements and their potential for bringing concrete value or improvements to these school offerings.
 This framing gives candidates a wide berth to discuss how their interests and experiences to date would translate to tangible contributions on several fronts.
 As with any essay of this sort, it would be ideal to link the program elements to an applicant’s established interests or components of his or her career goals, as these will help the admissions committee readily see how an applicant is poised to make a contribution.
 Taking the time to learn about the school’s special programs and extracurricular activities—whether through a visit to campus, conversation with alumni, or reading the Clear Admit Guide to London Business School—will pay dividends here.

-This is certainly an appropriate place for applicants to address weaknesses in their applications or anomalies in the backgrounds that may raise questions for the admission committee.
+As applicants are provided fields in the online application to address any academic weaknesses, e.g. academic probation, class withdrawal, etc., this place may be used to address other weaknesses in their applications or anomalies in the professional backgrounds that may raise questions for the admissions committee.
 While it may also be possible to share more general information about accomplishments or interests, applicants should pay attention to the “should” signifier in the question – a more closed wording than that of schools asking if there’s anything the applicant “would like” the adcom to know.
 Any information shared here should therefore be of material importance to one’s candidacy (as opposed to details falling in the “nice but not necessary to know” category).

 For the first time in several years, INSEAD has made substantive changes to its MBA application essays, effective for the January 2015 intake.
 The program has reduced its number of required responses from seven to six, and has in several instances combined two of the previous season’s essays into a single response with a narrow word limit, meaning that applicants will need to be thoughtful about what information they include and careful with their language.
 That said, the program’s questions reflect an interest in the applicant’s present day job responsibilities and outside involvements, and feature an interesting broadening in its consideration of cultural difference and diversity.